ashtonw7/writing-with-no-purpose/posts/butler.md

 I’ve never had such luck finding these kinds of rich people though.
 I must say, what I have in butlering skills, I definitely lack in finding-good-rich-people-to-be-a-butler-for skills.

 In my experience, you don’t want to work for anybody who goes by “The Dutchman,” “Count,” or “Baron.”
 They’re usually evil.
-It’s also never great when people use “Von” in their name or has a name that ends in “-dorf.”
+It’s also never great when people use “Von” in their name or have a name that ends in “-dorf.”

 So it’s just my luck that my current boss is Baron Count Von Dutchmandorf.